 Ear, Nose, and Throat Doctor Port St. Lucie, FL

-The otolaryngologists at South Coast Ear, Nose & Throat offer a full array of ear, nose and throat services.
-Whether you have swimmer's ear, a sore throat, trouble swallowing or hearing loss, our physicians will work with you to achieve your optimal health.
+The otolaryngologists at South Coast Ear, Nose & Throat offer a full array of ear, nose, and throat services.
+Whether you have a swimmer's ear, a sore throat, trouble swallowing or hearing loss, our physicians will work with you to achieve your optimal health.
 You can learn more about our services by reading this section of our website.

 - Ear Infection

 - Mouth Sores

 - Snoring/Sleep Apnea

 The ear is made up of three sections: the outer ear, middle ear and inner ear.
 Each of these areas is susceptible to infections, which can be painful.
 Young children have a greater tendency to get earaches.
 While most ear pain resolves itself in a matter of days, you should get a physical examination to understand the type of infection, prevent it from spreading and obtain treatment to help alleviate the pain.

 Hearing loss has a lot of different causes and manifestations.
 It can be sudden or gradual.
 It can occur in one ear or both ears.
 It can be temporary or permanent.
 It happens to people of all ages and is associated with the aging process.
 Before discussing causes and treatments for hearing loss, it is important to understand how hearing works.

 There are a variety of sores that can occur in or around the mouth.
 Most are benign, but some may be indicative of cancer.